 Project yourself into wellness.
 You are well.
 You are healthy.
 What does that look like?
 Sound like?
 Feel like?
 Does it have a taste?
 A smell?

-Surprisingly, this is a hard exercise for many.
+Surprisingly, this is a hard exercise for people.
 I often see confusion and struggle in the eyes of people I suggest this to.
-I see their wheels turning as they ask themselves doubtfully, “How can I possibly make that happen?”
+I see their wheels turning as they ask themselves doubtfully, “How am I supposed to make that happen?”

-Do you like color?
+Do you like to color?
 Do you like to paint?
 Draw?
 Write?
 Cut and paste?
-Let the inner kid in you ring out!
+Collage?
+Finger Paint?
+Dance?
+Sing?
+Run?
+Jump?
+Play?
+What made you creatively crazy when you were a kid?
+Let that inner kid in you ring out!
 Scream out with creativity!
 Go back to the earliest times you can remember; when everything was possible.
 Nothing was jaded.
-Your imagination made everything possible: Santa Claus, the Tooth Fairy, the Easter Bunny, even the Boogie Man.
-Well, your imagination and a little help from loved ones helped to make it possible, but don’t discount the belief you felt deep down in your belly.
-You owned it.
-You believed hard with all your heart and soul and nothing could convince you differently.
-(Not even that nasty little kid who tried to convince you otherwise!
-Was I that kid?)
+Your imagination made everything realistic: Santa Claus, the Tooth Fairy, the Easter Bunny, even the Boogie Man.

 You believed and you believed hard because there were great rewards to be reaped in the end.
 Christmas morning you’d wake to magical splendor under the tree.
 Who cared what was there, just waking up to see was enough.

-Deep in your gut you believed somehow a little fairy with pink glittering wings placed a quarter or two under your pillow while you slept (Am I showing my age?).
+Deep in your gut you believed somehow a petite, little fairy with pink glittering wings placed a quarter or two under your pillow while you slept (Ok, so I’m showing my age here with ‘a quarter of two’).
 In the spring, a basket of chocolatey sweetness was waiting for you somewhere in the house because that tricky bunny always hid your basket.
-And you no doubt made it to the top of the stairs safely after grabbing some random item for your mom in the basement because you were too fast for the Boogie Man to grab your feet (despite how loudly your brother and sisters egged him on).
+And you no doubt made it to the top of the stairs safely, skipping two stairs at a time, after grabbing some random item your mom needed from the basement because despite how loudly your brothers and sisters were egging him on, you were too fast for the Boogie Man.

-I don’t know what you believed or experienced when you were younger, I can only go by my experiences and allow sharing them with you to help you get to where you need to be in order to create your vision for wellness.
-It’s my hope my analogy helped you and not offended.
+I don’t really know what you believed or experienced when you were younger, I can only go by my own experiences to help you get to where you need to be in order to create your vision for wellness.
+It’s my hope is that my analogy helped you relive some childhood memories, in order to remind you of the conviction you once had when anything was possible.
+Magicians could really pull quarters out from behind your ear, and you didn’t care how it was done.

 What would be a goal well beyond the boundary of the probable…far beyond the obvious next logical step?